The CWB Team

 With three ChipBattles wins under his belt, a regular spot on the GameFace radio and TV shows and active participation in the Chiptunes=WIN community as a moderator, Auracle don’t fuck around!
 Sticking to his “Busy is GOOD” mantra, he is primarily involved with GameFace’s creative efforts but also spends an almost-unhealthy amount of time listening to new music and working to promote the chiptune scene around the world.
 Probably coming to a gig near you soon!

-Regular columns: How to WIN at Chiptune; The Download
+Regular columns: How to WIN at Chiptune (special interest column); The Download (review column)

 Active as a classically trained composer, Joseph Eidson’s path to discovering modern chip music was through Alex Mauer and the Penny Arcade: The Series soundtrack.
 Video game soundtracks by Koji Kondo, Bobby Prince, and Lee Jackson were instrumental (*HIYO!*) in his drive to become a composer, and working with 8-bit music is a slice of wonderful nostalgia mixed with modern innovation.
 His influences are best described as “wide, just like your mother” with The Misfits, 80’s hair metal, and West coast hip hop mingling freely with one-hit wonders from the ‘90s.
 Current projects include blending contemporary concert music with chiptunes and two upcoming albums in the summer and fall of 2014.
 When not composing or teaching, Joe enjoys tracking down expensive craft beers and dodging blue shells in Mario Kart 8.